 You can plant it in soil when the roots are about an inch long.

 Maintain the soil moist for the first month as your plant adapts to the change from water to the soil.

 Afterward, maintain the gap between waterings to let the soil dry naturally.

 Propagation in the soil is also somewhat similar to that in water.

-- A healthy stem with a single node and a leaf is all that is required for soil propagation.
+- A healthy stem with a single node and a leaf is required for soil propagation.

-- However, you can use longer stems with more nodes if you want a more sturdy plant with a good root system.
+- However, you can use longer stems with more nodes if you want a sturdy plant with a robust root system.

 - Snip the stem an inch below the node.